mmillar/sonicescape/code/wp-content/plugins/ml-slider/readme.txt

 - Drafting slides
 - Scheduling slides

-We are releasing this update in a number of small stages due to the number of users Meta Slider has.
+We are releasing this update in a number of small stages due to the number of users MetaSlider has.
 We are being overly cautious to ensure it's a smooth transition.
 This update does not make any major changes to the current plugin functionality, but it does put in place the "scaffolding" code which we will rely on to implement further updates.

 = 3.3.7 [06/05/16] =